User Guide

 ------

 The starting point for creating any visualization in ``fastplotlib`` is a ``Figure`` object.
-This can be a single plot or a grid of subplots.
+This can be a single subplot or many subplots.

 The ``Figure`` object houses and takes care of the underlying rendering components such as the camera, controller, renderer, and canvas.